 Lies sell.
 Truth, on the other hand, usually means someone will lose money.
 The TV business is for making money.

-One thing my TV career taught me is that the line, “YOU CAN’T HANDLE THE TRUTH!” should not be limited to one scene in one movie.
+One thing my long TV career taught me is that the line, “YOU CAN’T HANDLE THE TRUTH!” should not be limited to one scene in one movie.
 Most people can’t handle the truth, and the reasons vary.
 More on that later.

 Here on this blog, let’s start a dialogue about the news media, science, politics, and any other topic you find relevant.
 Leave a comment below.